-Leveraging Modern Technologies and AI
+Leveraging a Modern Emergency Notification System and AI

-Multi-Channel Emergency Communications
+Multi-Channel Emergency Communications Systems

 Organizations and institutions should look at the way they send messages and how to best engage with their constituents.
 People use a wide variety of communication channels, so any notification about a potentially dangerous threat should be broadly distributed in order to reach everyone.

 Notifications should be sent through SMS text messages, emails, social media, voice calls, etc. Some organizations have regrettably chosen to use an app-only approach, which fails in ensuring the whole community is reached.
-Estimates suggest only 7% actually download emergency notification apps and only 10% of those users will enable location services.
+Estimates suggest only 7% actually download emergency notification system apps and only 10% of those users will enable location services.
 That means you can only reach 7% of your audience in an emergency situation.
 Mobile apps alone can hardly qualify as safety solutions if they cover less than 10% of your audience.

 Omnilert has developed a way to close the app adoption gap for good.
 The “100% installed” Omnilert Instant App (also available as a conventional native app in the Google Play Store and the Apple App Store) provides the complete app experience to users without requiring them to download or install anything.
 It ensures the rich functionality of an app can always be accessed by subscribers, equating to a 100% installation and adoption rate.

-A Scalable Approach
+A Scalable Approach to Emergency Notification Systems

 Interactivity is also key in emergency communications.
 Emergency notification systems for schools and organizations should allow for two-way engagement between the community and the emergency response team.
 The emergency messaging systems need to be able to divide people into groups based on their responses in order for administrators to engage and communicate with them in a contextual and scalable manner.